DETRs with Collaborative Hybrid Assignments Training: Experiments

 \subsection{Main Results}

-In this section, we empirically analyze the effectiveness and generalization ability of our proposed co-training method on different DETR variants.
-Both the results of $K=1$ and $K=2$ are reported in Table \ref{tab:main_results} and Table \ref{tab:backbone_results}.

-\textbf{Results with ResNet-50.} We first apply the collaborative hybrid assignments training to single-scale DETRs with C$5$ features.
-Surprisingly, both Conditional-DETR and DAB-DETR obtain $2.4\%$ and $2.3\%$ AP gains over the baselines with a long training schedule.
-For Deformable-DETR with multi-scale features, the detection performance is significantly boosted from $37.1\%$ to $42.9\%$.
-The overall improvements ($+3.2\%$) still hold when the training time is increased to $36$ epochs.
-Moreover, we conduct experiments on the improved Deformable-DETR (denoted as Deformable-DETR++) following~\cite{hybrid}, where a $+2.4\%$ gain is observed.
-The state-of-the-art $\mathcal{H}$-Deformable-DETR equipped with our method can achieve $49.7\%$, which is $+1.3\%$ higher than the competitive baseline.
-As for $K=1$, we also observe our method consistently yields significant gains over the baselines and the performance is marginally lower compared with $K=2$.
+In this section, we empirically analyze the effectiveness and generalization ability of $\mathcal{C}$o-DETR on different DETR variants in Table~\ref{tab:plain_results} and Table~\ref{tab:main_results}.
+All results are reproduced using mmdetection~\cite{mmdet}.
+We first apply the collaborative hybrid assignments training to single-scale DETRs with C5 features.
+Surprisingly, both Conditional-DETR and DAB-DETR obtain 2.4\% and 2.3\% AP gains over the baselines with a long training schedule.
+For Deformable-DETR with multi-scale features, the detection performance is significantly boosted from 37.1\% to 42.9\% AP.
+The overall improvements (+3.2\% AP) still hold when the training time is increased to 36 epochs.
+Moreover, we conduct experiments on the improved Deformable-DETR (denoted as Deformable-DETR++) following~\cite{hybrid}, where a +2.4\% AP gain is observed.
+The state-of-the-art DINO-Deformable-DETR equipped with our method can achieve 51.2\% AP, which is +1.8\% AP higher than the competitive baseline.

-\textbf{Results with larger backbones.} We further scale up the backbone capacity from ResNet-$50$ to larger backbones based on Deformable-DETR++.
-As presented in Table \ref{tab:backbone_results}, our $\mathcal{C}$o-DETR consistently improves the baselines with ResNet-$101$ and Swin Transformer~\cite{swin}.
-For example, our method achieves $56.9\%$ and surpasses the baseline by a large margin ($+1.7\%$) even with Swin-L as the backbone.
+We further scale up the backbone capacity from ResNet-50 to Swin-L~\cite{swin} based on two state-of-the-art baselines.
+As presented in Table \ref{tab:main_results}, $\mathcal{C}$o-DETR achieves 56.9\% AP and surpasses the Deformable-DETR++ baseline by a large margin (+1.7\% AP).
+The performance of DINO-Deformable-DETR with Swin-L can still be boosted from 58.5\% to 59.5\% AP.